crud27/crud27.github.io/index.md

 ### Customer Prediction
 <img src="images/Decision_Tree_Diag.png?raw=true"/> <br><br>
 ### Decision Tree and Random Forest for Business Recommendations
-- Python is used to analyze, visualize and build a model to predict potential customers
+- Python is used to analyze, visualize, and build a model to predict potential customers
 - Python Libraries: Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn <br><br>
 #### Objective
 - Analyze and build an ML model to help identify which leads are more likely to convert to paid customers,